5 Reasons Why LMS Fails and How You Can Fix Them

 3. Lack of End-User Support

-Customer support or after-sale service is vital for the success of the LMS, especially at the initial stages.
+Customer support or after-sales service is vital for the success of the LMS, especially at the initial stages.

 Implementing an LMS or switching the LMS platform entails various processes such as data integration, course setup, learner enrollment, reporting requirements, etc. These functionalities take time to master; until then, administrators may have to rely on vendor support.

-Even after a successful transition, you may require LMS maintenance and support service to make minor fixes or enhance your features.
+Even after a successful transition, you may require LMS maintenance and support services to make minor fixes or enhance your features.
 Or else your investment might go to waste.

-Solution: Choose a Vendor that Provides After-Sale Support
+Solution: Choose a vendor that provides after-sales support

 4. Hidden or Recurring Costs